atlas-bi/website/src/docs/requests/install/postgres.md

         url: '{{ site.url }}/docs/'
         position: 2
       - name: Docs
-        url: '{{ site.url }}/docs/service/'
+        url: '{{ site.url }}/docs/requests/'
         position: 3
 ---

 # Setup Postgres

-Atlas Service uses a Postgres database.
+Atlas Requests uses a Postgres database.
 The database can be shared and on another server.
 Here's a short install guide if you would like to set everything on the same server.

 After setting up the database you should revisit the postgres config and tune it to work best on your server.